 Not the most exciting thing I’ve ever seen in my life, I’ll admit.
 But then again, I’ve seen worse.
 It has all of the primary lead-generation variables: USP, subtitle, image and a CTA.
 Let’s say it’s converting at a rate of 5% (the low end of average).

-A/B Testing the Unique Selling Proposition (USP)
+Landing Page A/B Test #1: Unique Selling Proposition (USP)

 The landing page’s current headline (“making business personal”), is not really a USP so much as a slogan.
 The difficulty with this is that many brands consider their slogan to be a part of their business identity - especially if they have been running for many years.
 Sidelining can be emotionally very difficult.